Sedum is not poisonous to dogs.

 Is Sedum Poisonous To Cats?

+I have come across several of those types of queries.
+Sedum is definitely safer for cats.
+If you have a cat at your home, and you are wondering if sedum is harmful for cats, you have a good news – Sedum is not poisonous for cats.
 According to the ASPCA, sedum is not poisonous to cats.
 Sedum leaves are pungent to taste and hence are less likely to be eaten by cats.

-Is sedum Toxic For Humans
+Is sedum Toxic For Humans?

 The blossom of Sedum is bitter.
 It is likely that the taste alone will dissuade children from trying it again.
 It’s a good idea to keep your sedum out of the reach of children just to be safe.